 The amount of cover you need depends on your financial commitments and whether you want to support loved ones or leave a lump sum.
-You should think about:
+When taking out life insurance, you should consider:

 - Your family’s future living costs and how much money might your family need for the future.
 If you have children, think about how much would be needed to help raise them until they are financially independent.
 Also consider when that might be.
 Do you want to support them until their 18th birthday or a little longer?
-Other costs to consider could be University fees, holidays, general expenses and childcare costs.
+Other costs to consider could be University fees, holidays and general expenses.

 - Debts and credit cards.
 If you have a credit card or finance on cars or household items, you’ll want enough cover on your policy to pay any outstanding balances off.